alexhu98/Portfolio/docs/Posts/20200703-test-suite-for-crud-operations.md

 # Test Suite for CRUD operations
 ##### July 3rd, 2020 By Alex Hu

-When adding new fields to the data models, it was apparent that adding new fields to the data model is a troublesome area.
-When adding the createdAt and updatedAt fields, the app was broken in numerious area, namely
+When adding new fields to the data models, it was apparent that adding additional fields to the data model is a troublesome area, as the app was broken in numerious area, namely

 1. GraphQL query
 2. GraphQL mutation